Tempo, County Fermanagh: History

 The name An tIompú Deiseal ("the right-hand turn") may refer to a bend in the Tempo River near the village.
 There is a local legend that Saint Patrick left a manuscript here on his way to Enniskillen and that he told his servant to "turn right" to go back and retrieve it.

 On 25 October 1920, during the Irish War of Independence, the Irish Republican Army (IRA) raided the Royal Irish Constabulary barracks in Tempo for weapons.
 RIC sergeant Samuel Lucas was shot and fatally wounded, but a group of armed Ulster Volunteers arrived and drove off the IRA unit.
 Shortly after, a Catholic civilian with republican sympathies, Philip Breen, was shot in the doorway of his family's pub in the village and later died of his wounds.

 Tempo is the birthplace of Young Irelander Terence MacManus, one of the leaders of the 1848 Rebellion.

 Education

 Schools and pre-schools serving the area include Tempo Controlled Primary School, St. Mary's Primary School and the Tempo Community Playgroup.

 Places of interest

 Tempo Manor is a Victorian Manor House, built in 1863 and standing in 300 acre of grounds and woodlands.

 Campbell's Bar is the oldest public house in the town and is known for its reported supernatural sightings.
 The Fermanagh News reported the bar as the most haunted place in Fermanagh in 1994.

 2001 Census

 Tempo is classified as a small village or hamlet by the NI Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).

-On Census day (29 April 2001) there were 533 people living in Tempo.
+At the 2001 census there were 533 people living in Tempo.
 Of these: